Kioubit/FlapAlerted/README.md

   -noPathInfo
         Disable keeping path information -overThresholdTarget uint
-        Number of consecutive intervals with rate at or above the routeChangeCounter to trigger an event (default 5) -routeChangeCounter uint
+        Number of consecutive intervals with rate at or above the routeChangeCounter to trigger an event (default 10) -routeChangeCounter uint
-        Number of times a route path needs to change to list a prefix.
-Use '0' to show all route changes. (default 200) -routerID string
+        Number of times a route path needs to change within a minute to list a prefix.
+Use '0' to show all route changes. (default 600)
+  -routerID string
         BGP Router ID for this program (default "0.0.0.51") -underThresholdTarget uint
-        Number of consecutive intervals with rate below routeChangeCounter to remove an event (default 10)
+        Number of consecutive intervals with rate below routeChangeCounter to remove an event (default 15)
 ```
 #### Using environment variables
 Environment variables can configure options by prefixing `FA_` to any command-line flag name (optionally in uppercase).
 For example, set the ASN number with `FA_ASN=<asn>` or the router ID using `FA_routerID=<router id>`.